Gissio/radpro/docs/devices/Bosean FS-5000/install.md

   * **Navigate options:** Use the Up/Back or Down/Settings key.
   * **Select option:** Press and short hold the Right/Settings key or press the OK/Power key.
   * **Go back:** Press and short hold the Up/Back key.
-  * **Toggle lock mode:** Press and long hold both the OK/Power and Up/Back keys.
+  * **Toggle lock mode:** Press and long hold both the Up/Back and OK/Power keys.

 To configure the device:

-1. Go to **Settings > Geiger tube > Sensitivity** and select the option matching your Geiger-Müller tube.
+1. Go to **Settings > Geiger tube > Sensitivity** and select the option that matches your Geiger-Müller tube.
-2. For USB data connections under Windows, install the [CH340 driver](https://www.catalog.update.microsoft.com/Search.aspx?q=USB%5CVID_1A86%26PID_7523).
+2. For USB data connections on Windows, install the [CH340 driver](https://www.catalog.update.microsoft.com/Search.aspx?q=USB%5CVID_1A86%26PID_7523).

-For detailed usage instructions, refer to the [Rad Pro User Manual](../../manual.md) and the [ionizing radiation field guide](../../field-guide/field-guide.md).
+For detailed usage, see the [Rad Pro User Manual](../../manual.md) and the [ionizing radiation field guide](https://github.com/Gissio/ionizing-radiation-field-guide).

-## Step 5: Final steps
+## Step 5: Support Rad Pro

-If you find Rad Pro useful, consider:
+If you find Rad Pro useful:

-* Watching the [Rad Pro GitHub repository](https://github.com/Gissio/radpro) for release notifications.
+* Watch the [Rad Pro GitHub repository](https://github.com/Gissio/radpro) for release updates.
-* Starring the project to show your support.
+* Star the project to show your support.

 ## Hardware-specific notes

-* **USB data connection:** Use a USB data cable to connect the FS-5000 to a computer.

 <!-- Calculated as follows:

-* With 1-byte differential values: [67 pages * (1 timestamp entry/page [16 bytes] + 2024 differential entries/page [1 byte each]) + page full indicator (2 bytes)] = 196425 entries
+* With 1-byte differential values: [95 pages * (1 timestamp entry/page [16 bytes] + 2024 differential entries/page [1 byte each])] = 192375 entries
-* With 2-byte differential values: [67 pages * (1 timestamp entry/page [16 bytes] + 1012 differential entries/page [2 byte each])] = 98261 entries
+* With 2-byte differential values: [95 pages * (1 timestamp entry/page [16 bytes] + 1012 differential entries/page [2 byte each])] = 96235 entries

 * 60-minute and 10-minute intervals require 2-byte differential values.
 * 1-minute intervals and less require 1-byte differential values.

  -->

-* **Data storage:** Stores up to 208,575 data points.
+* **Data storage:** Stores up to 196,425 data points.
 At 20 cpm (normal radiation levels), this supports:
-  * 4094 days at 60-minute intervals
+  * 4010 days at 60-minute intervals
-  * 682 days at 10-minute intervals
+  * 668 days at 10-minute intervals
-  * 136 days at 1-minute intervals
+  * 133 days at 1-minute intervals
   * 22 days at 10-second intervals
-  * 54 hours at 1-second intervals
+  * 53 hours at 1-second intervals

 * **HV profiles:** Not supported.